javiernarn/javiernarn/README.md

 ## 🧭 About Me

-I'm a **programmer, designer, and full-stack developer** based in Cagayan de Oro City, Philippines, specializing in building elegant, scalable web applications — from database schema design to pixel-perfect interfaces.
+I'm a **programmer, designer, and frontend & backend developer** based in Cagayan de Oro City, Philippines, specializing in building elegant, scalable web applications — from database schema design to pixel-perfect interfaces.

 My core stack centers on **Laravel + MySQL** for robust backend systems, and **React + Vite** for modern, installable Progressive Web Apps (PWAs).
 In 2026 I expanded further into the React ecosystem, shipping OJT tracking tools, client-side utilities, and personal portfolio sites — all deployed on Vercel.